Climate of Istanbul: Temperature

 Winters are more variable, still with relatively stable daytime temperatures generally around 2 C to 14 C, but with abrupt, short-term extremes.
-The dominant northeasterly loses its dry quality in this time of year, giving way to a more moist wind, termed Poyraz (ultimately from Βορρᾶς) from the same direction, causing persistent precipitation, sometimes in the form of snow; although still incapable of producing extreme cold due to its maritime nature.
-The Lodos (ultimately from Νότος) is the southwesterly, warm and dry wind "competing" with the northeasterly Poyraz, and is responsible for the occasional day above 15 C (Note: In northern parts of the city, Lodos functions as a Foehn wind, which can raise temperatures further to around 20 C in rare occurrences.) in the city, as well as numerous severe windstorms.
+The dominant northeasterly loses its dry quality during this time of year, giving way to a more moist wind, termed Poyraz (ultimately from Βορρᾶς) from the same direction, causing persistent precipitation, sometimes in the form of snow; although it is still incapable of producing extreme cold due to its maritime nature.
+The Lodos (ultimately from Νότος) is the southwesterly, warm, and dry wind "competing" with the northeasterly Poyraz and is responsible for the occasional day above 15 C (Note: In northern parts of the city, Lodos functions as a Foehn wind, which can raise temperatures further to around 20 C in rare occurrences.) in the city, as well as numerous severe windstorms.
 Therefore, while warmth records in winter are usually associated with and always colloquially blamed on the Lodos, cold records are the product of rare windless nights.

 Spring and fall are mild, especially by the end of spring and the beginning of fall.
 Spring is generally colder than fall due to seasonal lag: March is quite chilly, much more akin to winter, in contrast to November's milder average temperatures.
 The last spring frost generally happens around late March in the most coastal and heavily urbanized areas, and late April well-inland; the first fall frost happens sometime in November in most of the city (except the far western suburbs, which may get their first frost in October), and early December in coastal locations.

-It is somewhat well-established that summer mean temperatures have risen from about 20-22 C during pre-industrial times, to about 23-25 C over the last two centuries, according to reconstructions done by Luterbacher et al. The same pattern is not found to the same extent in winter, where temperatures have seen no perceptible increase until very recently.
-This points to the combined effect of climate change and the urban heat island, which increases in intensity during the nights of the city's largely sunny summer days, and in hot summer days may create temperature differences of up to 8 °C at night, essentially creating a 4-5 °C difference between urban and rural areas.
+It is somewhat well-established that summer mean temperatures have risen from about 20-22 C during pre-industrial times to about 23-25 C over the last two centuries, according to reconstructions done by Luterbacher et al. The same pattern is not found to the same extent in winter, where temperatures have seen no perceptible increase until very recently.
+This points to the combined effect of climate change and the urban heat island, which increases in intensity during the nights of the city's largely sunny summer days, and on hot summer days may create temperature differences of up to 8 °C at night, essentially creating a 4-5 °C difference between urban and rural areas.